 It is noted that the BOAMP was endorsed by all consent authorities (i.e. Council, NSW DP&E and Commonwealth DotE) as of March 2016.
-As such, all Year 1 management actions should be completed before March 2017 to ensure compliance with the relevant performance criteria.
+As such, all Year 1 management actions were due to be completed before March 2017 to ensure compliance with the relevant performance criteria.